How Close Can You Build To a Septic Tank in 2023? What You Need To Know!

 What Does the State Have To Say About This?

 We just checked the federal build codes, and according to the regulations, the minimum distance is 10 feet for any type of construction.
 However, you must also consider the state requirements.
 Yes, in a way, it all comes down to local laws and regulations.
 So, before you build a foundation, check in with the local authorities.
 Never start any construction work until you have the law’s approval.

 I Have a Septic Tank Installed.
 Can I Sell My House?

 Additionally, if you’re selling the house on the open market, local mortgage companies will, most likely, request an inspection of the septic tank.
-They’ll check whether it’s in decent condition or not and when it was last emptied/pumped.
+They’ll check whether it’s in decent condition and when it was last emptied/pumped.
 An inspection will also help reveal potential issues with the system that you should fix before selling the property.
-Otherwise, it will have a big negative effect on the selling price.
+Otherwise, it will have a negative effect on the selling price.

 How Do I Find the Septic Tank?

 If you bought a house recently or don’t know where the tank is located, the best thing to do is look for a manhole.
 It might not be easy to find, but if you see a big, round cover on the ground, it probably leads into the septic tank.
 If you have access to the original drawing of the house, you can locate it easily.
 Finally, you can also contact a contractor or a septic service provider to help you.